ariary/QueenSono/README.md

 ##### Enhancement
 Currently, the whole message is encrypted and then chunked to be sent.
 On the other side we wait for all the packet (chunks), reconstruct our message and then decrypt it.
-But it works ⇔ we received ALL the chunks, otherwise the decryption will fail.
+But it works ⇔ we have received ALL the chunks, otherwise the decryption will fail.

 => We  could encrypt each chunk accordingly with the `-s` parameter, like this we could decrypt them separately.